KAO2 reports for IPENZ Migration Skill Assessment

 A KA01 or KA02 report must be presented by a candidate seeking skilled immigration to New Zealand.

-• If a student is graduating from a university in New Zealand, they must adhere to the graduation requirements of that university.
+• If a student is graduating from a university in New Zealand, they must comply with the university’s graduation requirements.

-• IPENZ must receive the KA02 report from applicants whose institution is a Washington Accordance member or a New Zealand university.
+• IPENZ must receive the KA02 report from applicants whose institution is a member of the Washington Accord or a New Zealand university.

-• The initial analysis of IPENZ takes into account its four-year engineering degree in accordance with the Washington Agreement’s standards.
-If you don’t have an engineering degree that Washington recognizes, sign up with IPENZ.
+• The initial analysis of IPENZ considers its four-year engineering degree in accordance with the standards of the Washington Agreement.
+If you don’t have an engineering degree recognised by Washington, sign up with IPENZ.

 • The head of the engineering school should disclose both his undergraduate and graduate degrees in the initial stage.

-• In basic form, it should incorporate evaluations of the foreign credentials utilized by IPENZ to grant its four-year engineering degrees by the New Zealand Authority.
+• In basic form, it should incorporate evaluations of the foreign credentials utilised by IPENZ to grant its four-year engineering degrees by the New Zealand Authority.

 • Similar to professional members, engineers must also pass a competency-based test to ensure they meet all the standards for registration.
 The assessment must include written and oral participation as well as written documentation.